cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 More info on writing webdriver.io tests for terra can be [found here](https://github.com/cerner/terra-toolkit/blob/master/docs/Wdio_Utility.md).

-_If you make changes to code inside of the `src` directories, and you do not see if reflected in tests, run `npm compile` to ensure your tests are using the latest code changes._
+_If you make changes to code inside of the `src` directories, and you do not see if reflected in tests, run `npm run compile` to ensure your tests are using the latest code changes._

 ### A Note On Testing